alimasyhuriasghor/dsa/README.md

 # Howdy!
-Welcome To My Data Structures and Algorithms (DSA) repository
+Welcome To My `w3schools` Branch

-This repository is intented for me to share my Data Structures and Algorithms (DSA) tutorials, and as a note to myself too.
-Each of the Data Structures and Algorithms tutorial will have their own branch and reference that explain from where I borrowed the reference.
-Therefore, feel free to check them out!
+This `w3schools` branch will covers all of the Data Structures and Algorithms from [w3schools](https://www.w3schools.com/dsa/dsa_algo_simple.php).